 So, in the fabulous West Belfast tradition of Ná habair é, dean é (don't say it, do it), the Andersonstown News is launching a series of intimate Roundtable discussions for small businesses in the west.

-Our gatherings in An Chultúrlann on the Falls will be limited to 14 people — a butcher's dozen plus me — and our inaugural roundtable will feature Peter Dixon, former head of Phoenix Energy for three decades, a proud Scouser and a global troubleshooter taking on business challenges for I Squared Capital across three Continents.
+Our gatherings in An Chultúrlann on the Falls will be limited to 14 people — a baker's dozen plus me — and our inaugural roundtable will feature Peter Dixon, former head of Phoenix Energy for three decades, a proud Scouser and a global troubleshooter taking on business challenges for I Squared Capital across three Continents.

 Expect a chat, not a Powerpoint exposition.
 Our gathering will be board size - small enough for everyone to get their oar in, expansive enough to be of benefit connection-wise.